Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 header.
 If the ETag in the 'If-None-Match' header matches, a 304 with an empty body is returned.

+POST and DELETE require a valid `Authorization` header, while GET does not.

 ## Structure of a VOLUME